SchmidtDSE/afscgap/inst/paper.md

  - **Introduction**: The player sees information about Pacific cod with pre-filled elements used to achieve that analysis gradually fading in.
  - **Development**: Using the mechanics introduced moments prior, the tool invites the player to change the analysis to compare different regions with temperature data.
  - **Twist**: Overlays on the same display are enabled, allowing the player to leverage mechanics they just exercised in a now more complex interface.
- - **Conclusion**: The tool ends by giving the player an opportunity to demonstrate all of the skills acquired in a new problem.
+ - **Conclusion**: End with giving the player an opportunity to demonstrate all of the skills acquired in a new problem.

-Finally, while this interface uses game / information design techniques to offer an accessible on-ramp to quickly learn a sophisticated interface, it also serves as a starting point for continued analysis by generating either CSV or Python code to take work into other tools.
+While this interface uses game / information design techniques to offer an accessible on-ramp to quickly learn a sophisticated interface, it also serves as a starting point for continued analysis by generating either CSV or Python code to take work into other tools.
 Examined via Thinking-aloud Method [@thinkaloud].

 ## Limitations
 Notable current limitations:

  - Single-threaded and non-asynchoronous.
- - Visualization aggregation of hauls happens on a point due to dataset limitations which may cause some approximation in regional CPUE [@readme].
+ - Due to dataset limitations, hauls are represeted by points not areas in visualization aggregation [@readme].

 # Acknowledgements
 Thanks to the following for feedback / testing on these components: